Top 5 Trails Within 30 Minutes of Rapid City

 Horse Thief Lake tucked into the Black Hills of South Dakota

-I saved my favorite for last!
-It only takes about a half hour to drive from Rapid City to Horse Thief Lake.
+It only takes about a half hour to drive from Rapid City to Horsethief Lake.
 After you pass Mount Rushmore, the lake will be a few more miles down the road and to the left.
-Most of our favorite trails in the Black Hills are in Black Elk Wilderness and many can be accessed from Horse Thief Lake.
+There are a lot of wonderful trails in the Black Elk Wilderness and many can be accessed from Horsethief Lake.
 These trails are what hiking is all about.
-The trails wander through the granite spires and walls that the Black Hills are known for, enormous pine trees dwarf you, and small waterfalls lead in to pools of teal colored water.
+They wander through the granite spires and walls that the Black Hills are known for, enormous pine trees dwarf you, and small waterfalls lead in to pools of crytsal-clear water.
 The trails here change with the seasons.
 In the spring, you will find our state flower, the pasque, lining the forest floor.
 In the summer, enormous ferns will make you feel like you’ve landed in the Pacific Northwest.
 Autumn means the brush and aspen trees change to vibrant golds and reds.
-And in the winter, the waterfalls and creeks ice over and you feel like you’ve been transported to a fairytale ice world (cue Frozen songs).
-I could go on, but you should definitely go explore these trails with your favorite four-legged friend to see how spectacular they are.
+And in the winter, the waterfalls and creeks ice over and you feel like you’ve been transported to a fairytale ice world.